IBM/terratorch/docs/quick_start.md

 We suggest using Python==3.10.
 To get started, make sure to have `PyTorch >= 2` [installed](https://pytorch.org/get-started/locally/).

-Install TerraTorch with `pip install git+https://github.com/IBM/terratorch.git`
+For a stable point-release, use `pip install terratorch`.
+If you prefer to get the most recent version of the main branch, install the library with `pip install git+https://github.com/IBM/terratorch.git`.

 To install as a developer (e.g. to extend the library) clone this repo, and run `pip install -e .`.